FabianSchuetze/weakly-supervised/README.md

 -  [ ] Comapre the result with a Deeplab implementation
 -  [ ] Unit tests (so far I only check if the module can be loaded)
 -  [ ] Complete Pascal VOC Integration.
 Train to compare Faster RCNN results.
+-  [ ] Add a directory to save the models